top of page

 SeverEase

-Can My Employer Rescind My Severance Offer If I Try to Negotiate?
+Can an Employer Withdraw a Severance Offer If You Negotiate?

 You’ve just been let go, you’re staring at a severance package, and you’re wondering: “If I try to negotiate… could they take it all back?”
 This is probably our most-asked question as employment lawyers.
 The short answer is — not quite.
 Let’s break down why, and what to watch for.
-1. Your Statutory Minimums Are Protected by Law No matter what your employer says, they are legally required to provide at least the minimum notice or severance pay required by employment standards
+1. Can They Withdraw a Severance Offer?
+Your Statutory Minimums Are Protected No matter what your employer says, they are legally required to provide at least the minimum notice or severance pay re

 SeverEase